-Matthew 24:27 states that when Christ returns, His Coming will be like lightning shining from the east to the west.
+Matthew 24:27 states that when Christ returns in power and glory, His Coming will be like lightning shining from the east to the west.
 This will be an earth-shattering event, impossible to miss.

 The excitement of eternal life will be beyond description.
 We shall have the power of God, never experiencing fatigue, suffering, pain or evil of any kind.
 Anticipation of new projects, thrilling accomplishments and unspeakable joy will last for eternity.